CatarinaSilva/ArUcoLocalization/README.md

 # ArUcoLocalization

-A project for obtaining localization and mapping of a space using vision and ArUco markers.
+Obtaining localization and mapping of a space using vision and ArUco markers.

-The project was built using:
+##### Programs
 * openCV3 with necessary video encoders/decoders
 * C++ and MATLAB
 * mexopencv